The Honda Civic Coupe offers the same blend of value and efficiency as the Civic Sedan, albeit in a more stylish and slightly less practical wrapper.

 Both EX and EX-L models can be had with a satellite-linked navigation system with voice recognition.

 The Civic Coupe's safety features include two-row side curtain airbags, dual-stage, multiple-threshold driver's and front passenger's airbags, driver's and front passenger's side airbags, Vehicle Stability Assist (VSA) and anti-lock braking (ABS) with Brake Assist.

-Those looking for a frugal yet sporty two-door like the Civic Coupe should also consider the Kia Forte Koup, the Hyundai the Scion tC and the Volkswagen Golf.
+Those looking for a frugal yet sporty two-door like the Civic Coupe should also consider the Kia Forte Koup, the Hyundai Veloster, the Scion tC and the Volkswagen Golf.